tailscale/tailscale/api.md

   // addresses for the device, including both ipv4 (formatted as 100.x.y.z)
   // and ipv6 (formatted as fd7a:115c:a1e0:a:b:c:d:e) addresses.
   "addresses": [
-    "100.96.XXX.XXX",
-    "a1b2:c3d4:f6g6:h7i8:j9e5:a1b2:c3d4:e5f6"
+    "100.87.74.78",
+    "fd7a:115c:a1e0:ac82:4843:ca90:697d:c36e"
   ],

-  // id (string) is the legacy identifier for a node (AKA device); you
+  // id (string) is the legacy identifier for a device; you
   // can supply this value wherever {deviceId} is indicated in the
   // endpoint.
-Note that although "id" is still accpeted, "nodeId" is
+Note that although "id" is still accepted, "nodeId" is
   // preferred.
-  "id": "393XXXXX735751060",
+  "id": "393735751060",

-  // nodeID (string) is the preferred identifier for a node (AKA device);
+  // nodeID (string) is the preferred identifier for a device;
   // supply this value wherever {deviceId} is indicated in the endpoint.
-  // Find the node ID value as "ID" in the Tailscale admin console's
-  // Machines tab, in the Machine Details section.
-  "nodeId": "abcdZf5XXXX",
+  "nodeId": "n5SUKe8CNTRL",

-  // user (string) For nodes that are not tagged, this is the user who
+  // user (string) is the user who registered the node.
+For untagged nodes,
-  // originally created the node, or whose auth key was used to create the
-  // node (tag would override the user).
+  // this user is the device owner.
-  "user": "username@github",
+  "user": "amelie@example.com",

-  // name (string) is THE MagicDNS name of the device.
+  // name (string) is the MagicDNS name of the device.
-  // Learn more about MagicDNS at https://tailscale.com/kb/1081.
+  // Learn more about MagicDNS at https://tailscale.com/kb/1081/.
-  "name": "go-test.namename.ts.net",
+  "name": "pangolin.tailfe8c.ts.net",

   // hostname (string) is the machine name in the admin console
-  // Learn more about machine names at https://tailscale.com/kb/1098.
+  // Learn more about machine names at https://tailscale.com/kb/1098/.
-  "hostname": "go",
+  "hostname": "pangolin",

   // clientVersion (string) is the version of the Tailscale client
   // software; this is empty for external devices.